Skip to main content

 Keep your belongings in the overhead bins

-Place as many of your belongings as you can in the overhead bins and refrain from opening them during the flight.
-Keeping your purse, backpack, or other possessions on the floor exposes them to your shoes, which is a hotspot for germs.
+Place as many of your belongings as possible in the overhead bins and refrain from opening them during the flight.
+Keeping your purse, backpack, or other possessions on the floor exposes them to your shoes, a hotspot for germs.
 If you can, keep everything you need in the seatback pocket or in the seat with you.

 Man with a suitcase watching an airplane take off through the airport window.